The Impact of Chronic Co-Sleeping With an Older Child

 Posted Mar 03, 2014

 Parents who co-sleep with their children report that they have no idea how they got to the point where their beds are consistently occupied by both children and adults.
 “It sort of crept up on us and here we are,” one mother warily explained when asked how long her 12-year-old son had been climbing into her bed at night.
-She reported that she never intended to be sleeping with her son for years when she allowed him to sleep with her and her husband six years ago at a weak moment.
+She reported that she never intended to be sleeping next to her son for years when she allowed him to sleep with her and her husband six years ago at a weak moment.

 And according to the Canadian Pediatric Society “behavioral insomnia” is a medical diagnosis used to describe 20-30 percent of kids who have trouble falling or staying asleep, and who end up in their parents’ bed at one point during the night.
 The impact of chronic co-sleeping on a person’s functioning—younger and older—can run the gamut from memory loss, fatigue, low energy, depression, and obesity.

 The reasons for parents allowing older children to co-sleep are complex and not completely understood.
 Anecdotal data indicates that children today have higher levels of anxiety than previous generations.
-Reasons for this include higher divorce rates, frequent transitions, more over scheduling, greater academic pressures, the influence of being plugged in 24/7.
+The reasons for this include higher divorce rates, frequent transitions, more over scheduling, greater academic pressures, the influence of being plugged in 24/7.

 As a result, children today are less self-reliant.
 Many preteen children don’t yet know how to be alone at bedtime and they haven’t been forced to learn.
-Parents band aid the issue by allowing co-sleeping, assuming that kids will naturally grow out of it and many do not.
+Parents band-aid the issue by allowing co-sleeping, assuming that kids will naturally grow out of it and many do not.

-Sleep deprivation adds to the challenge that parents have in understanding how to change the status quo and resume control over night time and their bed.
+Sleep deprivation adds to the challenge that parents have in understanding how to change the status quo and resume control over nighttime and their bed.
 Here are some initial steps for parents:

 - Recognize the severity of the problem and commit to changing it.